IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 ## [1] 21  2
 ```

 The sample values belonging to a trackdata objects tracks are also stored within an `AsspDataObj` object.
 As mentioned above, the currently loaded object contains a single mono audio track.
 Accessing the data belonging to this track, in the form of a matrix, can be achieved using the track's name in combination with the `$` notation known from R's common named `list` object.
 Each matrix has the same number of rows as the track has records and as many columns as the track has fields.
-R Example \@ref(rexample:wrassp-extrData) shows how the `audio` track can be accessed.
+The R code snippet below shows how the `audio` track can be accessed.

 ```r